 - Purchasing shipping insurance to cover fragile or expensive items.

-- Meeting or exceeding the proof of delivery requirements listed in the previous section.
+- Meeting or exceeding the proof of delivery requirements.